Gustav Ritter von Kahr: Death

 On the evening of 30 June 1934, in the course of the Nazi purge known as the Night of the Long Knives, the 71-year-old Kahr was arrested in his Munich apartment by an SS commando.
 On the way to the Dachau concentration camp he was severely maltreated by two SS men.
 By order of the camp's commandant Theodor Eicke, Kahr was taken to the camp's detention building, known as the "bunker" where he was handed over to the detention supervisor.
-Shortly thereafter, he was shot, most likely by Johann Kantschuster, the head guard of the bunker.
+He was shot shortly thereafter, most probably by Johann Kantschuster, the head guard of the bunker.
 Soon after Kahr's murder, the legend arose – one that has even made its way into professional literature – that his body had been found mutilated with pickaxes outside in the Dachau Moor shortly after 30 June.
 In July 1934 the Chief Public Prosecutor's Office at the Munich II Regional Court began investigations into Kahr's death.
 On 14 July the Reich Ministry of Justice informed the Bavarian Ministry of Justice that the Kahr case fell "under the Law on Measures of State Self-Defense of 3 July 1934" and was thus legal.
 The proceedings for the killing of Kahr were then discontinued on the grounds that "there was no punishable act".